Features

 crabbox image promote ami-1234567890abcdef0 --json

-Then verify a normal brokered lease without overrides uses the promoted image:
+Then confirm a normal brokered lease, with no override, uses the promoted image:

 crabbox warmup \